Massachusetts Domestic Violence Law FAQs

 How do I fight a 209A Restraining Order?

+You must provide compelling evidence that there has been no abuse.
 If you are served with a temporary 209A order, you will have a 10-Day Hearing.
 This is your opportunity to present evidence, cross-examine the plaintiff, and argue why the order should not be extended.
 These are civil matters, but violating one is a criminal offense that carries mandatory arrest.

 Will a domestic violence charge affect my LTC (License to Carry)?